benbodhi/nftcsv/README.md

 `python3 getlist.py`

+3. The script will prompt you to select a folder and file name to save the CSV files.
+You can either choose a custom location and file name or press 'Cancel' to use the default Downloads folder and the file name "Wallet NFT List Export".

-3. Once the script has completed, you'll find two new CSV files in the project directory: `nfts.csv` and `token_reference.csv`.
+4. Once the script has completed, you'll find two new CSV files in the chosen directory: `nfts.csv` and `token_reference.csv`.
 The `nfts.csv` file contains the exported NFT data, including token addresses and IDs, while the `token_reference.csv` file contains the token addresses and their corresponding token names for reference.

 ## License